 - Psycho for Hire: Guardian calls him out on this, noting that while Drew might claim to be Just Following Orders, he enjoys his job.

 - Secondary Color Nemesis: Downplayed.
 Drew's bodysuit is blue, a primary color, but contains a lot of orange highlights that contrast well with Guardian's blue suit and yellow highlights.

 - Smug Snake: Very sure of himself and his abilities, even after failing to successfully assassinate Jimmy Olsen.

 - Telepathy: Can sense the surface thoughts of others and read their emotions and intent, though it doesn't go deeper than that.

 - You Killed My Father: Why Guardian went after him.

 Lifelong failure Joseph Meach had his life saved by Superman, who also got him a job at the Superman Museum.
 Meach didn't like owing so much to Superman, and grew to hate Superman for his power and accomplishments.
 One night at the Museum a bolt of lightning struck the Legion of Super-Heroes display.
-The duplicator machine that made the display also imbued the statuettes with the powers of the Legion, and when lightning hit the statuettes the powers were transferred to Meach.
+The 30th century duplicator machine that had made the display also imbued the statuettes with the powers of the Legion, and when lightning hit the statuettes, the powers were transferred to Meach.
 He vowed to use his power to humiliate and destroy Batman and Superman, and using Chameleon Boy's shapeshifting powers he changed himself into the Composite Superman.
 He defeated the Batman/Superman team, and after learning their secret identities threatened to expose them unless they retired.
 As Batman and Superman were on the verge of giving in to the Composite Superman, his powers wore off and he lost his memory of his activities as the Composite Superman.
 Over the years, Meach's powers would sporadically return.

 - Chest Insignia: Has a chest insignia that is half the Superman S, and half the Bat-symbol.